 - Clear plastic stackable boxes – great for keeping small items neat and organised and easy to reach.
 You can pick up storage boxes like this from IKEA or similar products from The Range and Lakeland.

-- Draw dividers for cutlery.
+- Drawer dividers for cutlery

 - Use hooks on inside of doors to squeeze more into your storage spaces – we like the Command Hooks, that just stick onto the surface easily, using the insides of cupboard doors just adds to your overall usable storage space.